BDehapiot/Template-Repo_Python/utils/README_installation.md

 ### 3. Execute Python scripts:

-To execute Python scripts, identifiable by their `.py` extension, you can either type a command line in your terminal or use an Integrated Development Environment (IDE) such as Spyder to interact with the code.
+To execute Python scripts, identifiable by their `.py` extension, you can either enter commands in your terminal or use an Integrated Development Environment (IDE) to directly interact with the code (preferred option).
+Here, we'll guide you on how to install and set up the **Spyder** IDE, which is a favorable choice for beginners.

-#### Spyder IDE

-**Spyder** is an Integrated Development Environment (IDE), enabling users to easely execute and interact with Python scripts.
-Although not mandatory, Spyder is highly recommended for beginners.

-- Activate your new environment and start Spyder using the following command:
+- Open your terminal and activate your new environment:
     ```bash
+    conda activate {{ env_name }}
+    ```

+- Install Spyder using pip:
+    ```bash
+    pip install spyder
+    ```

+- Launch spyder and wait for the graphical interface to appear:
+    ```bash
     spyder
     ```

-- Create a new project from the Spyder interface:
+- Once in the interface, create a new project:
     - Click `Projects` > `New Project...`
     - Choose `Existing directory`
     - Select the downloaded GitHub repository using the folder icon